 General information for people with inherited STK11 mutations

 Mutations in STK11 are rare.
 Both men and women can carry a mutation in the STK11 gene.
 Mutations in STK11 cause Peutz-Jeghers syndrome (PJS).
-About 25% of people with STK11 mutations have mutations that did not inherit from either parent.
+Some people with STK11 mutations have mutations that they did not inherit from either parent.
 These are known as "de novo" mutations.
 People with de novo mutations can pass them on to their children.

 People with an inherited mutation in STK11 have an increased risk for certain cancers, as outlined in the Cancer Risk section.
 There are guidelines for screening and prevention for certain cancers in people with an STK11 mutation.
 There may also be clinical trials available.
 See our Risk Management section for more information about screening options in people with an inherited STK11 mutation.